jonona912/42_libft/README.md

 ## 💡 About the project

-> _This project is about coding a C library.
-It will contain a lot of general purpose functions your programs will rely upon._

-	Libft is an individual project that requires you to recode a set of standard C library functions, as well as additional utility functions, to build your own library.
-It serves as a foundation for future projects, teaching you how to write efficient, reusable code.
+> _Libft is an individual project focused on developing a custom C library by reimplementing a selection of standard C functions and additional utilities.
+This project establishes a foundation for future work by emphasizing efficient, reusable code and deepening understanding of core programming concepts essential for subsequent projects at 42._

 For more detailed information, look at the [**subject of this project**](https://github.com/jonona912/42_libft/blob/main/libft_subject.pdf).
 ## 🛠️ Usage